Billy Blanco

 William Blanco Abrunhosa Trindade (8 May 1924 – 8 July 2011), commonly known as Billy Blanco, was a Brazilian architect, musician, composer, and writer.

 Early life and education

-Blanco was born in 1928 in Belém, and is of Spanish (Galicia, Northwest of Spain).
+Blanco was born in 1928 in Belém, and is of Spanish descent (Galicia, Northwest of Spain).
 He had an interest in music since he was a child, composing carefully written out samba music, with elaborate lyrics, subjects, and musical compositions.
 During the 1940s, as he was studying engineering, he moved to São Paulo to study architecture, enrolling at Mackenzie College in 1946.
 He later moved to Rio de Janeiro and studied at the University of Architecture and Fine Arts in 1948.
 He graduated with a degree in architecture in 1950.